christoph-lechner/wiki-eventstreamer/README.md

 -rw-rw-r-- 1 cl cl 150410965 Nov  7 10:52 stream_20251107T100500_000000012
 cl@ubuntu:~/wikireader/wiki-eventstreamer/streamdata$
 ```
+At minute 5 of every hour, the files are rotated.
+The following events are written in a new file and the previous file gets the additional extension `.ready`.
-The files with extension `.ready` will not be touched by the reader anymore, so they are ready for pickup for further processing.
+These files with extension `.ready` will not be touched by the reader anymore, so they are ready to be collected for further processing.

 In case the program is restarted, the `checkpoint_*` file contains information to resume the streaming.
 Note that this is only possible if the interruption was not longer than a few minutes.
 These checkpoint files are replaced every few seconds and only the newest one (using timestamp in filename) will be used.